 Determine the percentage of Social Security income that is taxable if you file a joint return with your spouse.
 The combined income for both rises to between $32,000 and $44,000 for taxation on up to 50 percent of Social Security benefits received.
 The combined income threshold above $44,000 may trigger taxation of up to 85 percent of benefits.
 Filing separately while married is not helpful, according to the Social Security website.

 Consider having federal income taxes withheld from your Social Security check.
 This is not required but may avoid quarterly estimated tax payments.
 To help with tax planning, the Internal Revenue Service has Publication 554, “Tax Guide for Seniors.”
 Publication 915, “Social Security and Equivalent Railroad Retirement Benefits,” is also available by calling (800) 829-3676.
 There is a form available online to have taxes withheld from your Social Security check, and you choose the percentage you wish to have withheld.

 Prepare to have Social Security benefits withheld if you work while receiving retirement benefits from Social Security before the full retirement age.
 In addition to paying federal income taxes on Social Security benefits, if you collect benefits before full retirement age and continue to work, the Social Security Administration takes a dollar of your benefit for every two you earn above the threshold.
-The threshold changes, but has remained at $14,160 for 2009 and 2010.
+The threshold changes, but as of 2020, is currently capped at $18,240.
 If you work in a job covered by Social Security, the government website indicates that you continue to pay Social Security and Medicare, either as an employee or self-employed.